aigamstat/aigamstat.github.io/about_us.md

 2. Advertise and promote conferences, workshops, summer schools, and events at the intersection of astronomy, astro-particle physics, astrophysics, computer science, cosmology, solar physics, and statistics.

-3. Establish and maintain connections with related working groups ~~in astronomy in the U.S. and internationally, such as with the International Astrostatistics Association (IAA), and including an affiliation with the Astrostatistics and Astroinformatics Portal (ASAIP)~~ **in the U.S., Canada, and internationally.**
+3. Establish and maintain connections with related working groups in the U.S., Canada, and internationally.

 <p style="text-align: center;"> ARTICLE III.
 MEMBERSHIP </p>